Top 10 IT Skills In-Demand for 2023

 Could DevOps be the hottest tech skill out there?
 Based on an analysis of job postings and salary data, we know that career opportunities for DevOps pros are continuing to soar.
 We also know that the future looks bright for anyone with DevOps skills, since the market exceeded $4 billion in 2019 and is projected to grow by over 20% between 2020 and 2026.Hot DevOps Skills

 To master DevOps, you must first understand what it is.
 DevOps is a cultural philosophy and set of practices and tools that integrates software development and operations teams to shorten the development cycle.
 In short, DevOps requires a different model and mindset.

 In addition to learning marketable DevOps programming and scripting languages, such as Python, PHP, PERL and Java, you will need to learn DevOps practices like continuous integration, testing and delivery, microservices and infrastructure as code.
 And since the goal is to break down silos, it should go without saying that excellent soft skills in communication and collaboration are crucial to succeeding in DevOps.

 With companies investing millions of dollars in machine learning (ML) research and projects, it’s no wonder that ML made our list of the most in-demand IT skills for 2023.

 What is machine learning?
 ML is a subfield of artificial intelligence that uses algorithms to give computers the ability to learn and grow smarter without being programmed.
-However, to become a highly paid ML engineer (the fourth fastest growing job in the US over the last five years) or qualify for other ML-related roles, you need to become proficient with ML concepts and technologies.Hot Machine Learning Skills
+However, to become a highly paid ML engineer (the fourth fastest growing job in the US over the last five years) or qualify for other machine learning careers, you need to become proficient with ML concepts and technologies.Hot Machine Learning Skills

 Generally, machine learning professionals must be skilled in computer science fundamentals and programming, probability and statistics, data modeling and evaluation, machine learning algorithms and libraries, software engineering and systems design.